 Chile was the third country I travelled to, following my transition towards sustainable travel in Nepal and India.
 (Technically it’s the fourth, since it was sandwiched in between the Netherlands and Australia on a long, round-the-world trip.
-But I don’t think a business trip really counts, since it is not as challenging as tourism travel.
+But I don’t think a business trip really counts, since it is not as challenging as tourism travel.)

 I enquired after it later, but the hotel claimed it was not found in the room.

 As a result, on this Netherlands-Chile-Australia trip, I used two plastic bottles.
 I obtained one plastic bottled water at my hotel in the Netherlands, which I re-used for the remainder of my time there.